dnkent/dynamr/README.md

 An R package for the dynamic analysis of panel data, `dynamr` serves two purposes.
 First, the `pooled_glm_test()` function can be used by a researcher to test whether or not the assumption of stable effects holds when estimating a generalized linear model with panel data.
 Second, the `dynamr()` function detects where effect changes occur.

-The reference for this method is **A Randomization Approach to Dynamic Analysis of Panel Data**, co-authored with [James D. Wilson](http://jdwilson-statistics.com/) and [Skyler Cranmer](http://www.skylercranmer.net/).
+The reference for this method is **A Permutation-Based Changepoint Technique for Monitoring Effect Sizes**, co-authored with [James D. Wilson](http://jdwilson-statistics.com/) and [Skyler Cranmer](http://www.skylercranmer.net/).
 The manuscript is currently under review but available upon request.

 ## Installation